Your eyes start to itch. You feel a sneeze coming on, out of nowhere.

 - If you’re at risk for anaphylaxis, your doctor will prescribe a drug called epinephrine in a pen-like gadget called an autoinjector.
 Even if you use it, you’ll still need to call 911 for further care.

 - See your doctor.
-He might prescribe antihistamines or a type of steroid to manage nonemergency symptoms.
+They might prescribe antihistamines or a type of steroid to manage nonemergency symptoms.

 If you have a drug allergy, you can react whether you take a medication as a liquid, pill, or shot.